-Australian Parliament approves treaty with East Timor
+Australia approves treaty with East Timor over gas royalties

 East Timor wants the gas to be processed in its territory but investors are wary because it may not be economically viable.

+Walker adjourned the case until Aug.
+6, while lawyers discuss how to proceed.
+The lawyer and spy each faces a potential two-year prison sentence if convicted.

+Former East Timor president and Nobel Peace Prize laureate Jose Ramos-Horta has urged Australia to drop the charges because the pair had been acting on their consciences when they raised the allegations.

 East Timor’s oil revenues, which finance more than 90 percent of government spending, are rapidly dwindling due to the exhaustion of existing fields in its territory.
-The country’s $16 billion sovereign wealth fund could be empty within 10 years because the government’s annual withdrawals are exceeding its investment returns, according to La’o Hamutuk, an East Timorese research institute.
+The country’s $16 billion sovereign wealth fund could be empty within 10 years because the government’s annual withdrawals are exceeding its investment returns, according to La’o Hamutuk.